cjmet/AhMediaPlayer/README.md

 ## Project Plan
 Create a music library Web API and simple Media Player
 * ### To-Do List
-- [ ] Fix Github insisting on messing up lowercase file names.
+- [ ] Fix GitHub insisting on messing up lowercase file names.
 - [ ] More API work?
 Where do we go from here with the API?
+- [ ] /MauiProgramLogic and General SOLID Principles Refactoring
 ---